-The project planning mark will be based on the result of quizzes and project planning documents you submit during the lecture portion of the course (see below).
+The project management mark will be based on the project planning documents you submit during the course (see below).

 Project

 Groups

 You may form your own groups of two or three students1.
 Although you may think you want to work with your friends, keep in mind that working together can strain friendships.